|Born||in Neptune, New Jersey, USA|

 Mini Bio (1)

 Jack Nicholson, an American actor, producer, director and screenwriter, is a three-time Academy Award winner and twelve-time nominee.
 Nicholson is also notable for being one of two actors - the other being Michael Caine - who have received an Oscar nomination in every decade from the '60s through the '00s.

-Nicholson was born on April 22, 1937 in Neptune, New Jersey.
+Nicholson was born on April 22, 1937, in Neptune, New Jersey.
 He was raised believing that his grandmother was his mother, and that his mother, June Frances Nicholson, a showgirl, was his older sister.
 He discovered the truth in 1975 from a Time magazine journalist who was researching a profile on him.
 His real father is believed to have been either Donald Furcillo, an Italian American showman, or Eddie King (Edgar Kirschfeld), born in Latvia and also in show business.
 Jack's mother's ancestry was Irish, and smaller amounts of English, German, Scottish, and Welsh.

 Nicholson made his film debut in a B-movie titled The Cry Baby Killer (1958).
 His rise in Hollywood was far from meteoric, and for years, he sustained his career with guest spots in television series and a number of Roger Corman films, including The Little Shop of Horrors (1960).